 Traditional Chinese Medicine Cupping: What is It?

-It seems like cupping has spiked in popularity ever since Gold-Medalist swimmer Michael Phelps showed up to his 2016 Olympic swim races donning those distinct circular marks.
+Cupping wasn’t much popular until Gold-Medalist swimmer Michael Phelps appeared to his 2016 Olympic swim races with those certain circular marks on.
 More recently, former NFL Patriots player James Harrison was featured in National Geographic sharing how he relies on cupping to recover from the demands football took on his body.
 When asked how he felt following his treatments, he said, “[all] I know is before I get treated, I HURT, and after, I feel better.”
 Even Katy Perry had cupping (and acupuncture) done in her latest music video.

-Of course I am ecstatic to see celebrities and professional athletes trusting in, and reaping the benefits of, these traditional therapies.
-However, just because cupping has had some time in the spotlight does not mean it’s new.
+Definitely, I am happy to see that celebrities and professional athletes believe in and get immense benefits of these natural therapies.
+Even if it gained a spike in popularity, this is not something new to the world.
 In fact, cupping therapy has been practiced for thousands of years, with some of the oldest records dating to 1550 B.C. in Ancient Greece and 300 A.D. in China.

 From Horns to Jars